jcubic/chat-gpt/README.md

 to create new Bookmark and copy the code from the JavaScript file.
 If you don't know how you can open the [website](https://jcubic.github.io/chat-gpt/) and drag & drop the look to your bookmarks.

-You can read more about [Bookrmarklets on Wikipedia](https://en.wikipedia.org/wiki/Bookmarklet).
+You can read more about [Bookmarklets on Wikipedia](https://en.wikipedia.org/wiki/Bookmarklet).

 ## Interesting projects
 The main reason for this project is to allow to save the chatGPT conversation as files on the disk.